redisson/redisson/redisson-tomcat/README.md

 Advantages
 ===

-Current implementation differs from any other Tomcat Session Manager in terms of efficient storage and update speed.
+Current implementation differs from any other Tomcat Session Manager in terms of efficient storage and update.
 Each session attribute is written into Redis during each `setAttribute` invocation.
 While other solutions serialize all session each time.

 Usage
 ===